SenseNet/sn-workflow/docs/install-workflow-from-nuget.md

 .\snadmin install-workflow
 ```

+##### Optional parameters:
+- *overwriteemailworkflow*: if you execute the package with a 'false' value for this parameter, it will set the default mail processor workflow on content lists only if the 'Incoming email workflow' field is empty and will not overwrite existing references.
+Default is *true*.

 If there were no errors, you are good to go!
 Hit F5 in Visual Studio and start experimenting with sensenet ECM Workflow!

 ## Troubleshooting